MMathisLab/FreelyMovingVR4Mice/dj_pipeline/README.md

    mkdir -p /path/to/data_directory
    # For example: (Attention concerning permissions on /mnt,
    # Run ```sudo chmod 0777 /mnt``` if needed or change the location)

    mkdir -p /mnt/database/vr4mice/vr4mice_database/database
    mkdir -p /mnt/database/vr4mice/vr4mice_database/data

+   # if gui is not used /data/dlc_video /data/data have to be created manually
+   mkdir -p /mnt/database/vr4mice/vr4mice_database/data/data/data
+   mkdir -p /mnt/database/vr4mice/vr4mice_database/data/data/dlc_video

+   # if gui is not used: unused
    mkdir -p /shared
    ```
 4. To make the database accessible from any machine in the local subnet, change the IP in docker-compose to the server's IP (and choose the port).
 Find the IP address via `ifconfig`.